GoogleCloudPlatform/cloud-console-identity-platform-tutorials/authui-firebaseui/README.md

     address for unauthenticated requests to the current resource.
 This page needs to be configured to handle authentication.
 Follow the instructions above to configure that page.
-  - Facebook should already be configured for this GCIP project.
-Select the project level Facebook IdP in the permissions section.
-If the IdP was configured on a GCIP tenant, the corresponding tenant should be selected instead from the list of tenants.
 - Click **SAVE** and you are now ready to use external identities with IAP.

 ## Test access

 - Go to `https://[YOUR_PROJECT_ID].appspot.com`.
-You should be redirected to Facebook to sign in.
+You should be redirected to email/password to sign in.
-- After sign-in, you should be redirected back to the original app and your user's profile populated and displayed.
+- After sign-in, you should be redirected back to the original app.
-- Click **Sign Out** link.
-You should be redirected back to Facebook to sign in.